-Lapland is in the continental climate zone.
-The winters are cold and rich in snow and the summer is relatively hot.
-Rovaniemi The capital of Lapland is part of the Arctic region; However, the weather in Rovaniemi is relatively balanced compared to the more northern areas of Lapland.
+Lapland is in the continental climate zone, which means that the winters are cold and rich in snow, while the summer is relatively hot.
+The capital of Lapland, Rovaniemi is a part of the Arctic region; However, the weather in Rovaniemi is relatively balanced compared to the more northern areas of Lapland.
 Weather throughout the year is characterized by strong contrasts: dark vs. light and cold vs. hot.

 Facts about the weather in Rovaniemi:

 • The average annual temperature is 0 degrees.

 • The amount of precipitation amounts to 535 mm per year.

 • Half of the year there is snow on the ground.
 Usually from late November to mid-April or even early May.